Does Flushing The Toilet Use Electricity

 If you need electricity to flush a toilet, here you need some guidance.
 Most toilets don’t need electricity to function.

-The pressure-assisted toilet is the most common type of toilet that requires electricity.
-These toilets use a small electric pump to help move water into the bowl more quickly.
+The pressure-assisted toilet is a prominent example in this category.
+These toilets utilize a small electric pump to facilitate faster water movement into the bowl.

-This can be helpful if you have a lot of people using the toilet or if the water pressure in your home is low.
+This feature can be beneficial in situations where there is high toilet usage or if the water pressure in your home is low.

 Another type of toilet that may require electricity is the heated toilet seat.
 These seats use a small heating element to keep their seat warm.